kyleworkman15/Aces-Android/README.md

 SIGNIN:
 The user opens up the application and is greeted by an ACES logo with a Google Signin button beneath it.
 The user clicks on the signin button and is prompted to turn on location services.
-If the user agrees, they will again be prompted to then sign into their google account or to choose an already signed in account.
-The user must be signing in with an augustana email address, otherwise the request will be rejected.
+If the user agrees, they will again be prompted to then sign into their google account or to choose a previously signed in account.
+The user must be signing in with an Augustana email address, otherwise the request will be rejected.
 This screen also checks to see if the ACES service is currently running.
 If ACES is offline the signin will be redirected to a screen which provides information on ACES working hours.
 REQUEST RIDE: